henriquenocera/henriquenocera/README.md

 # Hello, my name is Henrique Nocera 👋

-## I have a bachelor's degree in Business and Marketing </br> but i'm currently working to become a Front-end Web Developer!
+### I have a bachelor's degree in Business and Marketing, </br> but i'm currently working to become a Front-end Web Developer!

 ### I'm currently learning:
 - Vue.js